The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 In addition, Kelvin Drogemeyer of the White House Office of Science and Technology Policy collaborated with Fauci to withhold information from the Trump administration regarding gain of function research ties to the WIV, the Wuhan Institute of Virology.

-So just to be clear um you know what the these percentages I'm about to read are um elevations above baselines established before COVID existed or before actually no sorry before the vaccines existed.
+So just to be clear, you know, what these percentages I'm about to read are elevations above baselines established before COVID existed, or before actually, no, sorry, before the vaccines existed.

 Other conditions potentially vaccine-related, included overweight and obesity, 27% in 21, 69% in 22, 162% in 23, 262% in 24.

-That's from DMED yeah uh and then one more I think I have one more yeah one more highlight here abarant protein production the incorporation of N1 methyl pseudoine which I'm just going to refer to as pseudouridine from here on out into modified mRNA biologics and vaccines such as those developed by Pfizer Bioentech and Moderna aims to reduce immunogenicity and enhance mRNA stability.
+The incorporation of N1 methyl pseudoridine, which I'm just going to refer to as pseudouridine from here on out, into modified mRNA biologics and vaccines, such as those developed by Pfizer BioNTech and Moderna, aims to reduce immunogenicity and enhance mRNA stability.

-This can result in amino acid misincorporation akin to the glutamic, akin to the glucapic acid to valine substitution and sickle cell anemia, which drastically alters protein structure and function.
+This can result in amino acid misincorporation akin to the glutamic acid to valine substitution in sickle cell anemia, which drastically alters protein structure and function.

 Moreover, pseudouridine may disrupt ribosomal movement, causing pausing, stalling, or slippage, particularly at slippery sequences, leading to plus one or minus one frame shifts that shift the reading frame and produce aberrant proteins.